mertgerdan/picoCTF2018/clientIsBad150/clientIsBad.md

-Here, it tells us that the password check is being done on the client side which is a no-no.
+**Here, it tells us that the password check is being done on the client side which is a no-no.**
 Quickly viewing the source gives us this:

+'''
    function verify() {
     checkpass = document.getElementById("pass").value;
     split = 4;
     if (checkpass.substring(split*7, split*8) == '}') {